CharlieThao347/Gymbuddy/README.md

 Whether you're looking for a spotter or a partner to stay motivated with, Gymbuddy helps you find the right match nearby.

+## My Contributions
+- Designed and implemented the Login and Signup UI, along with backend logic for user registration and authentication

+- Created the Profile and Edit Profile interfaces, and implemented backend support for storing and updating user data

+- Designed and implemented the Messages page UI and corresponding backend messaging logic

+- Designed the Main page background/wallpaper, contributing to the app’s visual identity and layout consistency

+- Implemented the Find Gym Buddy page and Matches page UIs, along with backend functionality for gym-based user matching

 ## Built With
 - ![React](https://img.shields.io/badge/React-19.0.0-blue) **[React](https://reactjs.org/)** – Frontend library used to build a dynamic and responsive user interface.
 - ![Express](https://img.shields.io/badge/Express-5.1.0-lightgrey) **[Express](https://expressjs.com/)** – Backend framework for creating RESTful APIs and handling server-side logic.